mayerrn/HYPE/README.md

 `partitions,p` | number of partitions
 `sset-size,s` | maximum size of the secondary set (called 'fringe' in the paper); in paper, this is set to 10 `percent-of-edges-ignored,e` | how many percent of the biggest hyperedges will be removed; experimental, set to 0 to reproduce results from paper
-`neigs-calc-method,n` | Switch to choose between exact and cached calculation of number of neigbours of a vertex in the hypergraph
-`nh-expand-candidates,c` | number of candidates explored during neighbouhood expantion.
+`heuristic-calc-method,c` | Switch to choose between exact and cached calculation for the node heuristic `nh-expand-candidates,n` | number of candidates explored during neighbourhood expantion.
 Using other values than 2 is not recommended.
 To reproduce the results from the paper don't use this option at all or set it to 2.

 ## Input Formats
 HYPE supports different input formats for the hypergraphs to make it easy to use.